Strangers (Goldie Boutilier song): Music video

 A lyric video for the song was released on Kay's official YouTube channel on July 4, 2012, the day the song was sent to radio stations in Canada.

 The official music video for the track premiered on New.Music.Live on August 10, 2012, and almost two weeks later, on August 21, 2012, it was uploaded to Kay's official VEVO channel.

 It was shot in Etobicoke, Ontario, with interior shots of independent burger outlet Apache Burgers.
-Pusha T is entirely absent from the video and it centers on Kay at first being enamored with a love interest, a mannequin, but gets gradually fed up with his antics and perpetual infidelity.
-After repeatedly reconciling with the interest, Kay gets fed up for the last time, finds him at a party, drags him outside and smashes his head into pieces with a crowbar, then does a dance.
+Pusha T is entirely absent from the video and it centers on Boutilier at first being enamored with a love interest, a mannequin, but gets gradually fed up with his antics and perpetual infidelity.
+After repeatedly reconciling with the interest, Boutilier gets fed up for the last time, finds him at a party, drags him outside and smashes his head into pieces with a crowbar, then does a dance.

-Kay explained that the concept of the video is that "everyone is treating her like a stranger", and all the people are "played" by mannequins.
+Boutilier explained that the concept of the video is that "everyone is treating her like a stranger", and all the people are "played" by mannequins.
 Originally, the mannequins were going to "come to life, like a fairytale" at the end of the video, but for unknown reasons these plans were changed.

 The license plate of the car used in the music video reads "BOSS2U".

 Live performances

-Although Kay had been performing the song on her tour, "Strangers" had its Canadian television premiere on MuchMusic's live daytime program New.Music.Live., where she performed the song on stage by herself into a microphone made of plush tigers.
+Although Boutilier had been performing the song on her tour, "Strangers" had its Canadian television premiere on MuchMusic's live daytime program New.Music.Live., where she performed the song on stage by herself into a microphone made of plush tigers.